yueding98/yueding-portfolio/final_part2.md

 I agree with what user A and C said, that highlighting the numbers outside the graph can work well to attract the audience to think and to guide the story.
 #### 4. Remove unnecessary elements
 I was trying to show as much as information as I could in the first part of cross nation overview.
 But it seems that it is of need to show too much information which can cause some unclear and misleading problem.
+#### 5. Come up with practical call and policy on this analysis
+I am still thinking about the call and suggestion at the end of the project.
+It's a high-level work and I need to ask for advice from people who expertise at this topic to make it feasible and reasonable.

 # End
 ### Back to the [main](README.md)